 DCFPI's information tax returns are subject to examination by the Internal Revenue Service ("IRS") for a period of three years from the date they were filed, except under certain circumstances.
-This is the second year of DCFPI's formation, and therefore, its information returns for the years 2019 and 2020 are open for a tax examination by the IRS, although no request has been made as of the date of these financial statements.
+Information returns of DCFPI for the years ended December 31, 2019 through 2021 are open for a tax examination by the IRS, although no request has been made as of the date of these financial statements.